Snowstorm, deep freeze leaves four dead in U.S. South

 In Atlanta, many people appeared to be heeding Georgia Governor Nathan Deal’s plea to stay off the roads as only a few cars crept along on typically packed highways.

-A few people bundled to go out in temperatures that were well below freezing in a city known for its sweltering summer heat.
+A few people bundled up to go out in temperatures that were well below freezing in a city known for its sweltering summer heat.

 “We don’t dare try to get the car out of the garage,” said teacher Kimberly Hodges, 40, who was walking her puppy in the city’s East Atlanta Village neighborhood.
 “It’s a mess out here.”